redbadger/awesome-badger/timlee/safe-from-the-wolves/README.md

 ### Static Application Security Testing (SAST)

-Many security issues arise from bad but often-repeated patterns, meaning that we can scan the code using a list of rules written as regexes to identify likely vulnerabilities - this is esentially what static code analysers do.
+Many security issues arise from bad but often-repeated patterns, meaning that we can scan the code using a list of rules written as regexes to identify likely vulnerabilities - this is essentially what static code analysers do.
 This kind of test is referred to as [white-box testing](https://en.wikipedia.org/wiki/White-box_testing), with _white_ as in transparent, since it tests from an internal perspective with access to the source-code.

 There are a [large number of analysers recognised by OWASP](https://owasp.org/www-community/Source_Code_Analysis_Tools) that cover a range of languages, use cases and budgets.